G26karthik/Psychometric-Test-using-Java-and-MySql/README.md

 This project is licensed under the **MIT License**.

-## Acknowledgments

-Special thanks to all contributors and those who provided guidance and resources for this project.

----

 For any issues or questions, please open an issue in this repository.

 Happy coding! 🚀